JuliaLang/BumpStdlibs.jl/docs/src/usage.md

 # Usage

-If you are a member of the `JuliaLang` organization, and you want to run the BumpStdlibs action now, here are the steps:
+If you are a `JuliaLang` committer, and you want to run the BumpStdlibs action now, here are the steps:
 1. Go to [this URL](https://github.com/JuliaLang/BumpStdlibs.jl/actions/workflows/BumpStdlibs.yml).
 2. In the section that says "This workflow has a `workflow_dispatch` event trigger", click on the `Run workflow` button.